-You may be logged in to a standard user profile.
-As the Windows Update process requires adequate administrative privileges, you must log off and re-login as Administrator.
+You may be logged into a standard user profile.
+As the Windows Update process requires sufficient administrative privileges, you must logoff and re-login as Administrator.
 Contact your computer administrator for more information.

 1. Press Windows Key + X; choose Shut down or sign out.